ChatScript/ChatScript/WIKI/ChatScript-Pattern-Redux.md

 Comparing two text strings (not numbers) will do it based on case-independent alpha sorting.

+The ? operator has two forms. `xxx?~yyy` will look for actual membership in the set whereas `_n?~yyy` will only see if the location of match detection of _n is the same as a corresponding match location for the concept.
+If the concept has not been marked, then obviously no match is found.

 Note: You can put `!` before the tokens instead of using `!=` and `!?`.
 E.g.,

     u: ( _~noun !_0?~fruit ) if the noun is not in fruit concept